 N.C.
-Mom Charged After Viral Video Apparently Shows 2-Year-Old Smoking Marijuana
+Mom Charged After Viral Video Apparently Shows 1-Year-Old Smoking Marijuana

 More than 1.5 million people watched the video — and many of them contacted authorities, who began investigating the mother, who appears to have been the one who posted the video, a statement from Raleigh police says.

-The 10-second clip shows the child, who is 2-years-old, in a car seat as an adult’s hand enters the frame holding what police allege is a marijuana cigarette.
+The 10-second clip shows the child, who is 1, in a car seat as an adult’s hand enters the frame holding what police allege is a marijuana cigarette.

 The adult holds the joint to the child’s lips.
 The child inhales and lets out a puff of white smoke.